-Besides the playful elements of creating links to films within the curated landscapes, the work also aimeds to draw attention to the huge task by the Botanic Garden’s horticultural teams to link each individual plant to its record within the garden’s plant database.
+Besides the playful elements of creating links to films within the curated landscapes, the work also draws attention to the huge task by the Botanic Garden’s horticultural teams to link each individual plant to its record within the garden’s plant database.

 Giddiness and Fernweh